 You can undertake driver training in a light rigid truck using the Competency Based Training (CBT) logbook method of training and assessment, or if preferred, through lessons followed by a test.

 As a guide, we have found from our experience, the average minimum practical hours required to successfully complete your LR license, is 9 hours.

-If you have held a Class MR or HR for 1 year, you can undertake driver training in a semi trailer using the Competency Based Training (CBT) logbook method of training and assessment, or if YOU ALREADY HAVE PRACTICAL EXPERIENCE, through lessons followed by a test.
+If you have held a Class MR or HR for 1 year, you can undertake driver training in a semi trailer using the Competency Based Training (CBT) logbook method of training and assessment.
 After the first two lessons, your instructor is in a position to more accurately assess your skill level and advise on further training needs.